pprunty/motormongo/README.md

 ## Instance methods

-motormongo also supports the manipulation of fields on the [object instance]().
+`motormongo` also supports the manipulation of fields on the [object instance]().
 This allows users to programmatically achieve the same operations listed above through the object instance itself.

 ### Operations

-The following are object instance methods are supported by motormongo's `Document` class:
+The following are object instance methods are supported by `motormongo`'s `Document` class:

 | CRUD Type | Operation                     |
 |-----------|-------------------------------|